k2oceanic/acoustic_msgs_tools/README.md

 # acoustic_msgs_tools

-This is a set of tools designed to view, debug and process the acoustic_msgs defined in https://github.com/apl-ocean-engineering/hydrographic_msgs
+This is a set of tools designed to view, debug and process the marine_acoustic_msgs defined in https://github.com/apl-ocean-engineering/marine_msgs

 Currently it contains: